chaptr-africa/web-development-public/README.md

 6. Microsoft Certified: Azure DevOps Engineer Expert

 ## Apply for the Next Cohort
-Software Development program intakes are rolling and you can apply for the next cohort at any time across the year.
-Just be sure to set aside 25-40 weeks to work on whichever program you choose from our program choices.
+Our program intakes are rolling (every 5-weeks) and you can apply for the next cohort at any time across the year.
 [Visit our website](https://zinduaschool.com) to learn more or [go straight to our application page and make your application](https://zinduaschool.com/apply).